 This week’s challenge is all about getting your space organized.
 I am a big believer in organization.
-It makes life easier, saves money, and allows you to manage your energy better.
+It makes life easier, saves money, and allows you to manage your time and energy better.

 Finish your edit.

 Last week, we challenged you to perform a QUICK edit.
 This is my clever way of easing you into a more in-depth edit, especially if you have a hard time letting go of things or just have a lot of stuff.
 If you still have an undecided pile, now is the time to be ruthless.
 Get rid of anything you don’t love or need.
 Be honest with yourself.

 The only exception is if you NEED to wear the piece until you replace it with a better version.
 Make a note of it.
 You’ll need it next week when we create a shopping list.

 If you are on a weight loss journey, and you have some pieces that don’t fit well, you can keep them, but remove them from your closet and store them someplace else.
 I don’t want you waking up to a closet full of clothes that don’t fit.
 It’s not a great way to start your day.
 Be sure the items you decide to keep are modern, fit your style, and are things that you look forward to wearing when you hit your goals.

 If a piece is sentimental, give it the respect it deserves.
 Have it professionally cleaned, remove it from the plastic dry cleaning bag, wrap it in acid-free tissue, and store it with the rest of your keepsakes.
 I love these cedar trunks.
 I have one for each of my girls and myself and store special pieces that are either memories, or I want my kids to have when they get older.